d-corsi/Franka-DDQN/README.md

 - Install ROS and the Franka's libraries, both available on the official website.

 The ROS node is contained in the **ros_node** folder and is written with RosPy.
-To run the software on the simulator, after launching RViz with the libfranka libraries, just run the command:
+To run the software on the simulator, after launching RViz with the libfranka libraries, just run the command, where **model.h5** is the trained NN model:
 ```
-roslaunch keras_pub.py
+roslaunch keras_pub.py model.h5
 ```
 The ROS node is completely compatible with both the official visualizer and the real robot.
 In the figure below it is possible to see the comparison between the simulator and the robot.